step-security-bot/otp/CONFIG_IDEAS.md

   * `release_handler:new_emulator_make_hybrid_config` will create a config in `.config` format which is based on the what you get from `sys.toml`.
 * The parsing of external formats needs to be done before any application is started.
-  This means that at the earliest it can be done when the AC is starts, at the latest when `{progress,application_loaded}` happens in the boot script.
+  This means that at the earliest it can be done when the AC starts, at the latest when `{progress,application_loaded}` happens in the boot script.
-  * The config needs to be parsed that early because we need to run the `check_conf/1` callback before any application is started.
+  * The config needs to be parsed that early because we need to run the `check_conf/1` callback before the application is started.
   * This means that if using an Elixir parser, the code will be loaded, but no processes will be started.

 ```
 -type anno_config_key() :: {atom(),erl_anno:anno()}.